Course unit details:

 Syllabus

-• Introductory ideas and basic concepts - random vectors and their distribution, linear transformations (including the Mahalanobis transformation), sample statistics and their properties, overall measures of dispersion in p-space, distances in p-space, simple graphical techniques.
+- Random vectors and matrices – introductory ideas and basic concepts, linear transformations, sample statistics and their properties, overall measures of dispersion in p-space, distances in p-space, simple graphical techniques

-• The Multivariate Normal (MVN) distribution - definition, properties, conditional distributions, the Wishart and Hotelling T-squared distributions, sampling distributions of the sample mean vector and covariance matrix, maximum likelihood estimation of the mean vector and covariance matrix.
+- Multivariate normal (MVN) distribution and related distribution – definition, properties, conditional distributions, the Wishart and Hotelling T-squared distribution, sampling distributions of the sample mean vector and covariance matrix, maximum likelihood estimation of the mean vector and covariance matrix

 Assessment methods